Paramedic: Health risks and monitoring

+Regulatory guidelines and recommendations

+The regulatory guidelines are fundamental in eliminating occupational risk in paramedicine; authoritative bodies like the Occupational Safety and Health Administration (OSHA) and the World Health Organization (WHO) provide specific guidelines.
+For example, in United States, physical, chemical, and biological hazards are managed by operating under the guidelines and recommendations offered by National Institute for Occupational Safety and Health (NIOSH) and OSHA, targeting the healthcare industry especially.
+These include properly using PPE, handling hazardous substances, and adequately managing workplace violence.
+Moreover, the WHO provides global views by laying international standards to protect the well-being of the staff involved in the healthcare provided, irrespective of whether it is an emergency or routine operation.
+Such regulatory bodies, as the ones promoting national and global safety standards, ensure that evidence-based approaches reinforce adherence to their occupational health being safeguarded.

 History

 Early history

 Throughout the evolution of pre-hospitalization care, there has been an ongoing association with military conflict.
 One of the first indications of a formal process for managing injured people dates from the Imperial Legions of Rome, where aging Centurions, no longer able to fight, were given the task of organizing the removal of the wounded from the battlefield and providing some form of care.
 Such individuals, although not physicians, were probably among the world's earliest surgeons by default, being required to suture wounds and complete amputations.
 A similar situation existed in the Crusades, with the Knights Hospitaller of the Order of St. John of Jerusalem filling a similar function; this organisation continued, and evolved into what is now known throughout the Commonwealth of Nations as the St. John Ambulance and as the Order of Malta Ambulance Corps in the Republic of Ireland and various countries.